Melodrama (Lorde album): Writing and production

 Lorde said that during the early stages of writing content for Melodrama, she imagined writing the album from the perspective of aliens stepping outside a hermetically sealed environment for the first time, citing the 1950 science fiction short story "There Will Come Soft Rains" by Ray Bradbury as an inspiration.
 This was a reflection of her disengagement with her early fame.
 She scrapped the aliens idea and decided to write about her own struggles with the early stages of adulthood.
 Lorde also took notes from conversations with her friends and would fly multiple times between the United States and New Zealand to examine the world around her.
 The singer also travelled by helicopter to a rental house on Waiheke Island, where she could write without distractions, would continue working through "false starts, fruitless detours and stretches of inactivity" as she retreated from the public spotlight.

 According to The New York Times, Melodrama is about a "grapple with emotions" in the aftermath of a break-up.
 Interviewed by the publication, Lorde says Melodrama is not simply a "breakup album" but is rather a "record about being alone", featuring both the favourable and unfavourable aspects associated with "heartbreak and solitude".
 She did, however, call "Green Light" a traditional break-up song.
 In an interview with Vanity Fair, Lorde said the title of the album is a "nod to the types of emotions you experience when you're 19 or 20."
-She cites her "love of theater" and drawing parallels to Greek tragedies as inspiration for the album's title.
+She cites her "love of theatre" and drawing parallels to Greek tragedies as inspiration for the album's title.
 According to Lorde, she had to deal with "very serious, vivid feelings" she needed to express after experiencing her first heartbreak and moving out of her parents' home; as a result, she spent time isolated in her own house.

 While writing content for the album, Lorde took influence from a number of settings and tested new material by listening to demos through earphones at a diner near Columbus Circle, which she did for about four months to understand how the music would sound in everyday life.
 The diner usually played Top 40 radio, which she said would occasionally distract her from writing, although she sometimes removed her headphones to let the songs "wash over" her.
 She also took inspiration from strangers' conversations, often hearing certain phrases that she would think about for hours.
 These phrases also illustrated a "tableau" in her thoughts.
 In her home in New Zealand, Lorde had a wall of notes for her songs, which she used to "skim" the whole album; it allowed her to find connections to each track and "fill in their blanks".
 Each song was colour coded due to her sound-to-colour synesthesia; Lorde arranged the colours according to its theme and emotion.
+In a 2021 interview with Vogue, Lorde stated that the album was also influenced by her use of the drug MDMA.